PostHog/posthog.com/contents/blog/slack-closure.md

 We strongly recommend all users [create a community account](/questions).
 You can, of course, continue to use the in-app support for reporting bugs, giving feedback, or asking for support.
 We’ll also continue to operate the dedicated Slack channels for users who spend over $2,000 per month.

-In the future we plan to add even more to the PostHog community, including the ability to vote on questions and unlock unique benefits — but already it offers a better alternative to the public Slack group.
+In the future we plan to add even more to the PostHog community, including the ability to vote on questions — but already it offers a better alternative to the public Slack group.
 More than XXX users have asked over XXX questions in the last six months of us building it!

 ## What happens next?